 Have you ever wondered how your brain is processing all the information that gets thrown at it every day?
 How do we actually learn anything in this age of information overload?
 To design effective training we must understand first how the human brain processes information.
-This post covers 8 principles for managing cognitive load when creating training.
-To learn how to apply these into a comprehensive strategy for creating digital training, click here.
+This post covers 8 principles for managing cognitive load when designing training.
+To learn how to apply these in a comprehensive strategy for training material development, click here.

 How the human brain learns

 There are three fundamental research-based assumptions about how the human brain learns that are relevant to this explanation.

 - Dual-channel – humans possess separate information processing channels for verbal and visual material.

 - Limited capacity – there is only a limited amount of processing capacity available in the verbal and visual channels (working memory).

 - Active processing – learning requires substantive cognitive processing in the verbal and visual channels.